Topic: Pressing

 Keys to a Great Crush and Press

-MEMBERS ONLYWhen the harvest season rolls around each year, and winemakers gear up for the busy season, a winemaker’s plans to improve on the previous vintage should have already started in spring and early summer.
-Perhaps we want to be better at keeping records, or just didn’t like the way a certain batch turned out the
+When the harvest season rolls around each year, and winemakers gear up for the busy season, a winemaker’s plans to improve on the previous vintage should have already started in spring and

 Pressing seeds, gluten in wine: Wine Wizard

-MEMBERS ONLYWine and gluten allergy Can you tell me if typical wines in the store contain gluten or if certain yeasts contain gluten?
+Wine and gluten allergy Can you tell me if typical wines in the store contain gluten or if certain yeasts contain gluten?
 Gluten is a protein in wheat, barley, rye and oats.
-If any of these grains are used to carry or grow the yeast, I would think the wine would have enough of the

 Separating press runs: Tips from the Pros

-MEMBERS ONLYAre press cuts scientific or subjective?
+Are press cuts scientific or subjective?
 What about combining the free run with the press runs?
 Do different cuts get different treatments?
-If you’ve ever wondered about concerns like these, take some advice from this month’s professional winemakers and gain some sense of the press.
-Josh Beckett, winemaker for Peachy Canyon Winery in Paso Robles,
+If you’ve ever wondered about concerns like these, take some

 Second Press Runs to Get More from Your Grapes